-Figure 84.
+Figure 85.
 The page for adding a rule for IP filtering.

 Parameter Description IP filter rule editing Name A name for the rule for easier identification.
 Protocol A protocol for network packet transmission.
 Select a value from the drop-down list.
 To apply the rule to all protocols from the list, select the <all></all> value (when this value is selected, the Ports section is not displayed).
-Select an action for the rule.
-Action ACCEPT : Allows packet transmission in accordance with the criteria specified by the rule.
-DROP : Denies packet transmission in accordance with the criteria specified by the rule.
 IP Addresses IP address range Select the checkbox if you want to specify a range of IP addresses as the source or destination IP address.
 The source host/subnet IP address.
 Source If the IP address range checkbox is selected, specify the starting IP address of the range in the Source (first) field and the ending IP address in the Source (last) field.
 If the IP address range checkbox is not selected, specify the IP address of the host or subnet in the Source field.
 To specify an IP address add /32.
 To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list located to the right of the field (the field will be filled in automatically).
-The destination host/subnet IP address.
+Destination The destination host/subnet IP address.
 If the IP address range checkbox is selected, specify the starting IP address of the range in the Destination (first) field and the ending IP address in the Destination (last) field.
-Destination If the IP address range checkbox is not selected, specify the starting IP address of the host or subnet in the Destination field.
+If the IP address range checkbox is not selected, specify the starting IP address of the host or subnet in the Destination field.
 To specify an IP address add /32.
 To choose a device connected to the router's LAN at the moment, select the relevant IP address from the drop-down list located to the right of the field (the field will be filled in automatically).

-Parameter Description Ports Source A port of the source IP address.
+Ports Source A port of the source IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.

-Destination A port of the destination IP address.
+Parameter Description Destination A port of the destination IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.